Arewa-Iyi/Vampire-Numbers/README.md

         one worker will scan and verify all the even numbers and the other worker will scan and verify all the odd numbers in the interval.

-I devised a method called <b>Limit With Sums<b> to further hasten the discovery of Vampire Numbers.
+I devised a method called <b>Limit With Sums<b> method to further hasten the discovery of Vampire Numbers.
-This method increases detectiton time by roughly 78%.
+This method decreases detectiton time by roughly 78%.

 ### Works Cited